WindhoverLabs/auto-yamcs/README.md

 `template_dir` for all files(including all subdirectories) and outputs a file with data from the data in yaml_path and outputs every single file to output_dir.
 This can be very useful for automating display creation in  [YAMCS Studio](https://github.com/yamcs/yamcs-studio).

+## Ubuntu16 and Simulation Software

+While auto-yamcs, as stated above, supports Ubuntu16.
+Simulation software such as `gazeebo` is _not_ supported for Ubuntu16.
+So if you need to run simulation with airliner, keep this in mind.

-Documentation updated on January 22, 2021
+Documentation updated on February 23, 2021